 Nyquist provides tones that can be used with events, such as schedules, or as audio indicators, such as alarms.
-You can also download and generate customized tones or select to use a line input channel as the tone source.
-Default tones include white noise and pink noise that you can use to tune paging volumes for time-based zones.
-(See "Tuning Volume with White or Pink Noise" on page 383.)
+You can use a provided tone, or you can upload an audio file, generate a customized tone, or use a line input channel as the tone source.
+White noise and pink noise tones are provided, which can be used to tune paging volumes for time-based zones.
+(See "Tuning Volume with White or Pink Noise" on page 345.)